Geeks in Phoenix

 SSD free space maintenance

-SSDs do have one downside; their capacity can be smaller than HDDs.
-The capacity of SSDs is getting closer to HDDs every day, but the price for a 1 to 2TB SSD can be kind of expensive.
-If you have a smaller capacity SSD, maintaining an adequate amount of free space is necessary.
+SSDs do have one downside: their capacity can be smaller than that of HDDs.
+The capacity of SSDs is getting closer to HDDs every day, but the price for a 4 to 8TB SSD can be expensive.
+If you have a smaller capacity SSD, maintaining an adequate amount of free space is essential.

-Now there are two scenarios for setting up computers with SSDs: Single-drive (SSD only) and Multiple drives (SSD + HDD).
+Now, there are two scenarios for setting up computers with SSDs: Single-drive (SSD only) and Multiple drive (SSD + HDD).
 Laptops are usually single-drive, and desktops are almost always multiple-drive.
 Here are a few ways to maintain free space.

 Single-drive (SSD only)

 The options here are limited.
-You could store your files like documents, photos, and music to an external drive or the cloud to free up space.
+You can store your files, such as documents, photos, and music, on an external drive or in the cloud to free up space.
 Here are a few more ideas.

 Turn off Hibernation.